dart-lang/site-www/src/_guides/language/sound-dart.md

 ## Strong mode vs. checked mode

-You may be famililar with the Dart compiler's checked mode feature.
+You may be familiar with the Dart compiler's checked mode feature.
 In checked mode, the compiler inserts dynamic type assertions and generates a warning if the types don't match up.
-For example, the following line of code generates a compile-time warning in checked mode:
+For example, the following line of code generates a runtime warning in checked mode:

 {% prettify dart %}
 String result = 1 + 2;